 I usually take my ATM/Debit card (cash card, bank card) and withdraw money as soon as I arrive, either at the airport or in town.
 I find withdrawing money this way carries the least amount of charges so I get more bang for my buck.
 It's also good to learn how the bank machines work as soon as you arrive.
 You have to figure out how to get your money out (whether to press "credit" or "cheque"), and what buttons to press since they may be labeled in an unfamiliar language.

+You should be able to find a bank in most African capitals that accept your debit card (with a cirrus or maestro symbol on it).
 Beyond the major cities though, and some high-end hotels, you will likely be out of luck.

 How to Find ATM machines in Africa:

 Don't forget that bank machines can run out of money and they can sometimes eat your card, so don't rely on your bank card exclusively.

 You should also call your bank before you go and let them know you will be using your card in a foreign country.
 Sometimes banks will put a stop on foreign withdrawals for your own security.

 Credit cards are useful in major cities and luxury hotels but smaller establishments may not accept them.
 If you can use a credit card make sure you ask about the exchange rate and fees charged.
 Visa and MasterCard are generally more widely accepted than any other credit card.
 If you are traveling in North Africa or South Africa, credit cards are accepted much more widely.

 Call your credit card company before you travel and let them know you'll be using your card abroad.
 They will sometimes refuse a charge for your own security if it originates outside of your home country.